pickware/address-splitter/README.md

 If you don't have PHPUnit installed globally, run `composer install` first.

-## Further Information
-The need for this functionality came up when we noticed that [Shopware 5](https://github.com/shopware/shopware) does not contain individual fields for the street name and the house number anymore.
-Nevertheless, we needed to have these separated for our [DHL Adapter](http://store.shopware.com/viison00656/dhl-adapter.html), because the DHL API expects them to be passed individually.

-More background information on how this implementation came together can be found in our [blog post](http://blog.viison.com/post/115849166487/shopware-5-from-a-technical-point-of-view#address-splitting).

-# Adresstrennung
-Dieses Projekt ermöglicht es, eine Adresszeile in Straßennamen und Hausnummer sowie weitere Angaben wie z.B.
-Gebäude- oder Appartmentinformationen zu trennen.
-Unterstützt werden eine Vielzahl an Adressformaten, wie sie weltweit verwendet werden.
-So ist es z.B. unerheblich, ob die Hausnummer auf die Straße folgt oder ihr voran steht.

 ## License ##

-**viison/address-splitter** is licensed under the MIT license.
+**pickware/address-splitter** is licensed under the MIT license.
 See the `LICENSE` file for more details.